Link groups of 4-manifolds: An invariant of Bing cells.

 {\em Definition of ${\Phi}$ in the height $=1$ case.} First consider the special case when the first stage planar surface $P$ is a pair of pants, $\partial P={\gamma}\cup{\alpha}_1\cup{\alpha}_2$.
-We will use the notations introduced in the beginning of section \ref{presentation section}, and we'll use the Magnus expansion (\ref{Magnusexpansion}).
+We will follow the notation of section \ref{presentation section}, and we will use the Magnus expansion (\ref{Magnusexpansion}).
 In particular, the set $X$ of the variables corresponding to the meridians to the handles of $C$ in $D^4$ is divided into two subsets $X_{I_1}, X_{I_2}$, where the indices reflect the components of the links $L_i\subset {\alpha}_i\times D^2$ that the handles are attached to.

 Let $Y_i$ be a monomial with non-repeating variables of maximal length in the variables $X_{I_i}$, $i=1,2$, respecting the preferred order (see \ref{preferred planar}).
-Note that $Q(C)$ in this case is $2-$dimensional, spanned by the monomials $Y_1$, $Y_2$.
+Note that $Q(C)$ in this case is $2$-dimensional, spanned by the monomials $Y_1$, $Y_2$.
 Denoting by $W_i$ a word representing the curve ${\wedge}_i$ in the free group, given by the commutative diagram \ref{comm diagram}, note that $\overline{M}(W_i)={\mu}_i\, Y_i$, where ${\mu}_i\neq 0$, $i=1,2$.

 \begin{proposition} \sl Given an element $g\in {\pi}_1(S^3\smallsetminus L)/{\pi}_1(S^3\smallsetminus L)^q$, let $w$ be a word representing it as in \ref{special word}, and consider its expansion in $1+Q(C)$: